OctopusDeploy/docs/docs/deployment-examples/custom-scripts/passing-parameters-to-scripts.md

 Don't forget to correctly delimit your parameters correctly for the scripting engine.
 In the example above we have surrounded the parameter value in double-quotes to handle cases where the Environment Name has spaces: `"#{Octopus.Environment.Name}"`
 :::

-## Passing Parameters to PowerShell Scripts {#Customscripts-PassingparameterstoPowerShellscripts}
+## Passing parameters to PowerShell scripts {#Customscripts-PassingparameterstoPowerShellscripts}

 You can pass parameters to PowerShell scripts as if you were calling the script yourself from PowerShell, using positional or named parameters.